Admin Overview

 Portal

-This section is generally used to configure settings related to the portal.
+The "Portal Basic" section is generally used to configure settings related to the portal.
 Within it, we can define the LDAP configuration, from which portal users will be sourced, the data source where portal data will be stored, and several checkboxes.

 • Show approvers emails - If selected, it will be possible for all users to view approvers' emails for a specific role.
 Admins can always see these emails, even without the checkbox being checked.